gituser16/unit-testing-nodejs/README.md

 <b>Repeatable:</b> Unit Tests should no depend on initial states, for example if the method depends on a database connection and if the database is not available by the time the Unit Test is run, that will cause the test to fail, in those conditions the Unit Test is not repeatable.
 In general, Unit Tests should no depends on external services, networks, connections or systems.

-<b>Self-validating:</b> no manual evaluation or interpretation are required.
+<b>Self-validating:</b> No manual evaluation or interpretation are required.
 An error should be thrown when the test has not passed, so, the test does not depend on manual inspection or data arrangement.

-<b>Timely:</b> Wright the Unit Test to meet the requirements or criteria before to implement the method that will be evaluated, would be ideal in the SDLC, but most of the time this is not possible, since at the beginning of the process we do not have all the information needed, so we need to start with the information gathered so far and work iteratively.
-We can start by writing simple statements for our Unit Tests, wright the method to meet those statements, get more information (if needed), add the statements needed for the Unit Tests and update the method, repeat this process until business rules are met.
+<b>Timely:</b> It is a good practice, wright all the Unit Tests to meet the requirements or criteria before to implement the method.
+The Unit Tests should be updated or added each time business rules are changed, issues are found, features are added or whatever else.

 <b>Example</b>

-Imagine in a hypothetic situation that you are given the following problem:
+Imagine in a hypothetical situation that you are given the following problem:
 <pre>
   Find the sum of all different <b>multiples</b> for <b>a</b> and <b>b</b> that are below <b>p</b>, where: